Clubs-Council-IIITH/interfaces/README.md

 -   **Database Integration**: Uses MongoDB for storage.
 -   **File Management**: Can perform CRUD Operations on Storage Files and generate URLs when downloading
--   **Mailing Support:** We have interfaces for sending html emails to the applicants to CC.
+-   **Mailing Support:** We have interfaces for sending html emails for various purposes.

 ## Usage